deeplearning4j/deeplearning4j-docs/data-sets-ml.md

 ### The Different Data Sets of Machine Learning

 Machine learning typically works with two data sets: training and test.
-All three should randomly sample a larger body of data.
+Both sets should randomly sample a larger body of data.

-The first set you use is the **training set**, the largest of the three.
+The first set you use is the **training set**, the largest of the two.
 Running a training set through a neural network teaches the net how to weigh different features, adjusting them coefficients according to their likelihood of minimizing errors in your results.

 Those coefficients, also known as parameters, will be contained in tensors and together they are called the *model*, because they encode a model of the data they train on.
 They are the most important takeaways you will obtain from training a neural network.